alves-py/Programa-o5_JalaUniversity/README.md

 # Week 1 repository.

-This repository contains the activities requested from task 1.4
+This repository contains the activities requested from task 1.4 and A.1 Laboratory